 "Good enough," I replied with a touch of frost in my voice.

-There was a much appreciated moment of silence before I realized that Mike actually expected me to ask him how his summer went.
-When I didn't say anything and proceeded to turn my head to the window, Mike hastily interjected,
+There was a much appreciated moment of silence before I realized that Newton actually expected me to ask him how his summer went.
+When I didn't say anything and proceeded to turn my head to the window, Newton hastily interjected,

 "What classes do you have this year?"